In this list, we’ll highlight the best rhythm games on PC that offers stunning visuals, bombastic tracks, and trance-inducing gameplay.

 The game includes nine levels of what it calls “rhythm hell,” each with its own dedicated song track complimented by intense, psychedelic visuals.

-It’s a solid rhythm game recommendation that’s best experienced in VR.
+All in all, it’s a solid rhythm game recommendation that’s best experienced in VR, though you can stil play it with a standard PC setup.

 While there are an exhaustive amount of anime-themed rhythm games, not many are as polished and genuinely fun to play as Muse Dash.

-Presented as a side-scrolling platformer, the game sees you controlling one of three charismatic heroines as they parkour their way through vibrant 2D levels in tune with the music.
+Presented as a side-scrolling platformer, the game sees you controlling one of three charismatic heroines as they make their way through vibrant 2D levels.

 The game’s soundtrack consists of 30+ upbeat and catchy pop-tracks that match up perfectly with the action on-screen.